SliTaz-official/cookutils/doc/receipts-v2.md

 In the `folder/` and `file` forms of the patterns you can use the asterisk (`*`) symbol meaning any number of any characters.

-Some examples (executed on the chroot with the "busybox" package installed):
+Some examples (executed in the chroot with the "busybox" package installed):

   Pattern  | Result
 -----------|--------------------------------------------------------------------